bsc-pm/ompss-ee/source/ompss-ee/03-gpu-devices/nbody-cuda/README.rst

 We’ll need to declare the kernel as an OmpSs task as we have done in previous examples.

 .. note::

-Use an intermediate header file and include it, it will work if we declare it on the .c file).
+    Use an intermediate header file and include it, it will work if we declare it on the .c file.

 Once the kernel is correctly declared as a task, we can call it instead of the 'old' smp function.
 We can proceed to compile the source code, using the command 'make'.
 After it (if there are no